slinstacart/apollo-kotlin/design-docs/Threading.md

 * Normalized cache
 * Store listeners
-* Websocket IDLE timeout
+* Websocket
 * HTTP2 connection state with HTTP2 multiplexing, some state is needed there
-* ResponseAdapterCache: This currently caches the `ResponseAdapters` so that they don't have to lookup their field `ResponseAdapters`.
-The fact that this is mutable and that it doesn't work for recursive models encourages to remove that behaviour and look up the custom scalar adapters every time.

-**On the JVM**, synchronization is typically done using locks (or read-write locks for better granularity).

-**On native**, with the [new Memory Manager](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md), it is now also possible to mutate states from different threads, and [atomicfu](https://github.com/Kotlin/kotlinx.atomicfu) offers locks that work in multiplatform code.

-The section below discuss what to use in what situation, starting with the bigger constraints.

 ## Why coroutines in interceptors?

-We want to expose a `<Flow>` API so coroutines are definitely a must there.
-Internally, that isn't required though.
-Libraries like OkHttp or SqlDelight do most of their work without coroutines and expose a coroutine API at the very last moment, before returning to the user.
-We decided to go with coroutines in interceptors because:
-* it handles cancellation automatically.
-* more importantly, it doesn't keep a thread waiting while another operation like an Async HTTP request is executing (more on that [below](#sync-vs-async-http-requests)).

-That last point is important.
-While cancellation could be implemented manually, implementing a state machine that waits on HTTP requests would be way harder and error-prone
+We went pretty early with coroutine APIs in a lot of places. `HttpEngine`, `Interceptors`.
+Now that K/N can share mutable data between threads, we could use blocking calls in a lot more places.
+Still coroutines are interesting because:
+* they offer an unified way to handle cancellation.
+* for JS there's just no other way

 ## Sync vs Async HTTP requests

 **On iOS**, there isn't much choice as NSURLSession only has an async API.
-While that could theoretically be made synchronous using semaphores, it is hard to do so because that would most likely have to be written in Objective-C. Also that would mean that we pay the context switching price in all cases and also that keeps a thread waiting just doing nothing so a coroutine is way more efficient there.
+We don't really have control over what thread the callback is called in.
+This is a bit unfortunate because it means another context switch but we haven't found a way around that.

 **On the JVM**, there are less restrictions.
-OkHttp has as `synchronous` API that could potentially avoid a context switch.
-One pitfall is cancellation as it would have to happen from a separate thread but that might actually work.
-Not reusing the OkHttp threadpool means that it won't be able to be shared with other OkHttp clients but since GraphQL usually connects to a single host, it's not clear what would be shared there.
+OkHttp has as `synchronous` API that we are using to avoid a context switch.
+Cancellation is happening from a separate thread.
+I'm not 100% clear on the implications on sharing threadpools.
+This would have to be further examined if we realize we could save a bit by sharing some threadpools with other users of OkHttp.

-## Sync vs Async Cache

-**On iOS**, here as well, there isn't much choice as the cache is fundamentally mutable and will need to be run from its own thread.
-The difference with NSURLSession is that we have more control over where the callback happens.
-We can decide the thread where the work and callback happen.

-**On the JVM**, the traditional way to do this would involve ReadWriteLock.
-ReadWriteLock allow:
-* concurrent reads to the DB
-* don't switch contexts

-On the other hand,

-* it's not clear if Android's SQLiteOpenHelper allows concurrent reads
-* there's a price to take the lock.
-It would need to be measured how much it is.
-In high load, this might also keep threads waiting

-**On the JVM**, using the async version would remove all contention on the database.
-It would also allow to handle cache writes asynchronously as a "Fire & Forget" thing.
-At this stage it's not clear which one would perform better so it should be configurable.
-Also we might need to debounce/read the previous value in which case we definitely need the return value.

 ## Conclusion

-There are still questions:
-* Can a synchronous OkHttp call be cancelled?
-* Does Android allow concurrent SQLite reads?
-* Do we need the return value from `cache.write()` or can this be debounced later on?

 With all that, the typical flows should be:

-* iOS (6 context changes)
+* iOS (2~4 context changes)
-  * Callsite (Main) -> CacheRead (Cache) -> Plumbing (Main) -> HTTP (NSURLSession) -> Plumbing (Main) -> CacheWrite (Cache) -> Response (Main)
-* JVM-synccache-asynchttp (4 context changes):
-  * Callsite (Main) -> CacheRead (IO) -> Plumbing (IO) -> HTTP (OkHttp) -> Plumbing (IO) -> CacheWrite (IO) -> Response (Main)
+  * Callsite (Main) -> CacheRead (Default) -> Plumbing (Default) -> HTTP (NSURLSession delegateQueue) -> Plumbing (Default) -> CacheWrite (Default) -> Response (Main)
+  * Because the NSURLSession delegateQueue seems to be using GCD under the hood and that's also used by the `Default` dispatcher, it might be that the same thread is reused
-* JVM-synccache-synchttp (2 context changes):
+* JVM (2 context changes):
   * Callsite (Main) -> CacheRead (IO) -> Plumbing (IO) -> HTTP (IO) -> Plumbing (IO) -> CacheWrite (IO) -> Response (Main)
-* JVM-asynccache-asynchttp (6 context changes):
-    * Callsite (Main) -> CacheRead (Cache) -> Plumbing (IO) -> HTTP (OkHttp) -> Plumbing (IO) -> CacheWrite (Cache) -> Response (Main)
-* JVM-asynccache-synchttp (4 context changes):
-    * Callsite (Main) -> CacheRead (Cache) -> Plumbing (IO) -> HTTP (IO) -> Plumbing (IO) -> CacheWrite (Cache) -> Response (Main)

-Note that plumbing above contains potentially not-cheap operations like normalization or serializing variables.
+Open quetsions:
+* Does Android allow concurrent SQLite reads? (looks like yes)

-## Appendix-1 Non-goal: Atomic Cached Requests
+## Appendix: Non-goal: Atomic Cached Requests

 Apollo Kotlin has no concept of "Atomic request".
 Launching the same request twice in a row will most likely end up in the request being sent to the network twice even if the first one will ultimately cache it (but this is not guaranteed either):